open/close all folders

-- In the third Starship Troopers movie, someone peers into a crack in the ground and sees this trope — turns out a huge bug creature makes up a large part of the planet.
+- In Starship Troopers 3: Marauder, someone peers into a crack in the ground and sees this trope — turns out a huge bug creature makes up a large part of the planet.

 - Pacific Rim.
 Blackmarketeers specialising in the organs of alien creatures are squelching through the dead body of a kaiju when they hear a heartbeat and see a huge eye peering at them through the membrane of a womb-sac.
 Cue Sound-Only Death.

-- Used in the Doctor Who episode "The Eleventh Hour." turned up to Eleven by the eye belonging to an Atraxi, a species of Starship-sized eyes with a crystalline 'shell' .
+- Used in the episode "The Eleventh Hour", turned up to Eleven by the eye belonging to an Atraxi, a species of Starship-sized eyes with a crystalline 'shell' .

-- But spoofed in "Night Terrors" when Rory and Amy shriek when they open a drawer to reveal a huge eye staring out at them...only for it to turn out to be a huge but harmless Glass Eye.
+- Spoofed in "Night Terrors" when Rory and Amy shriek when they open a drawer to reveal a huge eye staring out at them...only for it to turn out to be a huge but harmless Glass Eye.

 - The CBS Vanity Plate.

-- Cyclops in The Sixties British sci-fi serial A for Andromeda, a large amoeba in a tank that stares out at the scientists with a huge single eye.
+- Cyclops in The '60s British sci-fi serial A for Andromeda, a large amoeba in a tank that stares out at the scientists with a huge single eye.